naivary/govm/README.md

 This init script will do the same as [wsl](#wslsh) but for ubuntu/debian.
 This script is created for ubuntu and may be used for other linux-distrubutions that use the `apt` package manager.

+## install.sh
+If you wish to install all requirements using the pre-written init-scripts follow the instructions described in [installation](#installation).
+It will autmatically detect if you are using wsl and then run the wsl.sh script.
+If you are not using wsl it will always take the ubuntu.sh script and will not check for further `OSTYPE` information.

 # Documentation
 The following sections will explain in detail how to use `govm`.
 Before you start reading the documentation here are some conventions: